Steven Frayne: Dynamo Live at The O2

 Frayne continued his work with Watch to bring his live arena tour, Seeing is Believing, to TV screens across the United Kingdom.
 Dynamo Live at The O2 followed Frayne as he embarked on the biggest live magic performance in British history.
 The show was broadcast live across the UK on Watch.

+Dynamo is Dead

+Dynamo is Dead is a 2023 TV special in which Frayne interviews a number of celebrities in preparation for his premature burial.
+He holds candid conversations about mental wellbeing and his own personal struggles, with guests Pete Davidson, Demi Lovato, Dave Chapelle and others.
+Frayne is then buried alive without a coffin for 2 mins and 57 seconds.
+This show was released on Sky TV in UK and History TV 18 in India.

+Miracles

+Miracles is a 90-minute TV special that aired on Sky Max on 19 December 2024 and features Frayne performing street magic around England.

 Media appearances

 Frayne has appeared and performed on multiple TV shows, including Friday Night with Jonathan Ross, Snoop Dogg's Fatherhood, the MTV EMAs and more.
 He has also featured in advertisements for the likes of Adidas, Samsung and Pepsi, and has appeared on the catwalk for Naomi Campbell's Fashion for Relief.